Eight CPI-M activists allegedly attacked in Tripura | Politics

 Eight CPI-M activists allegedly attacked in Tripura

-The opposition CPI-M in Tripura on Tuesday alleged that eight of its activists were allegedly attacked and injured by goons backed by the ruling BJP at Ranirbazar, about 10 km from here.Tripura CPI-M state secretary Jitendra Chaudhury alleged that the partys workers without any provocation on Sunday night when they were discussing a party programme in the area.
+The opposition CPI-M in Tripura on Tuesday alleged that eight of its activists were attacked and injured by goons backed by the ruling BJP at Ranirbazar, about 10 km from here.Tripura CPI-M state secretary Jitendra Chaudhury alleged that the activists were attacked without any provocation on Sunday night when they were discussing a party programme in the area.
+When contacted, a senior police official said that there were reports of an incident but did not receive any complaint.

 - Country: